ESC

 bauxite, hydroelectricity

-highest population density is concentrated in the south, southwest; the extreme eastern border is the least populated area
+highest population density is concentrated in the south and southwest; the extreme eastern border is the least populated area

 highly indented coastline with narrow coastal plain backed by rugged high limestone mountains and plateaus